Back to Blog

 From Type 1 Reformer to Type 9 Peacemaker — each Enneagram type's core motivation, strengths, blind spots, growth direction, and a familiar figure to anchor the read.

-*"Why do I make the choices I make?
-Why do I feel the way I feel?"* 🤔
+"Why do I keep making the choices I make?
+Why do I feel the way I feel?" 🤔

 The Enneagram answers a different question than most personality systems.
-Instead of *what kind of person are you,* it asks why you keep doing what you do — the core motivation under the behavior.
-Get clear on that and a lot of self-awareness, and a lot of relationship friction, becomes much easier to read. ✨
+Instead of what kind of person are you, it asks why you keep doing what you do — the core motivation sitting under the behavior.
+Get clear on that, and a surprising amount of self-awareness (and a surprising amount of relationship friction) gets easier to read. ✨

 Enneagram 9 Types